-The FullFlight System is comprised of three parts: rubber fins (or wedges), a FlightShield that allows the fins to be mounted to the board and a convertible fender.
-The fins are made of solid rubber whereas the FlightShield and fender are made of a tough nylon material.
+The FullFlight System is comprised of three parts: rubber fins (or wedges), a FlightFender that allows the fins to be mounted to the board and a convertible fender (Flightshield).
+The fins are made of solid rubber whereas the FlightFender and shield are made of a tough nylon material.

 What Do FlightFins Do?

 This is going to be a debated comment however FlightFins keep you riding on the board without being completely locked in (like a binding on a snowboard would).
 Your feet wedge between the “fin” and the board giving it just enough of a snug fitting without locking the foot in completely.
 Personally, I find these incredibly useful for trail riding however some riders don’t like having their feet secured down or considers them as a crutch for riding.

 Without Flightfins, the only way to lift the board upwards (like an ollie) would be to bonk (or bollie) off an object.
 With Flight Fins, you can just jump.
 Your toes will grab the fins which lift the board.
 This is similar to Clark Pads on an EUC.

 The three piece FullFlight system is made of incredible thick and rugged rubber (the fin), the flight shield is made of high strength nylon (Kydex) and lastly the removable fender (FlightShield) is made of either high-grade polycarbonate or nylon.

 The rubber fins are directional and need to be mounted to the flight shield in either ‘Goofy’ or ‘Regular’ stance.
 You can swap their direction but this does require a Phillips-Head screwdriver and wouldn’t really be something you’d want to tinker with on a trail ride.
 Can it be done?
 Yes.
 Really though, the intent is to affix the Fins to the FlightFender and ride.
 You can always adjust the Fins higher or lower on the next ride.